Dental Assistant

 Program Outcomes

-- Perform a variety of advanced supportive dental procedures
+- DA-1 year: Perform a variety of advanced supportive dental procedures

-- Produce diagnostic intraoral and extraoral radiographs on a variety of patients
+- DA-1 year: Produce diagnostic intraoral and extraoral radiographs on a variety of patients

 Admission Requirements: